Use Bitcoin Privately

 Multiple ways to maintain your privacy on-chain

-For those who might not know, the idea of a CoinJoin is to make it easier for people to make private transactions using Bitcoin.
-CoinJoins can be used to scramble multiple transactions into one.
-This makes it easier for people to hide their tracks when they make transactions using the Bitcoin network, which is an issue that is incredibly important for everyone who uses the internet on a regular basis.
+The idea of a CoinJoin is to make it easier for people to make private transactions using Bitcoin.
+CoinJoins can be used to scramble multiple Bitcoin outputs into one.
+The best way to imagine a CoinJoin is to compare Bitcoin’s UTXO’s to several gold bars, each containing a serial number.
+The CoinJoin consists of melting these gold bars and then remaking new bars, with new serial numbers, making the identification of the latter much more difficult.
+This makes it easier for people to break their history when they make transactions using the Bitcoin network.

-There are a few ways that P2EP actually improves the security of the Bitcoin Network.
-First, users do not have to find another set of people who are making a transaction at the same time in order to blend the transactions together and hide the identities of those involved.
-This means that it is easier for everyone to use the P2EP technology effectively.
-Second, it is also possible that PayJoins is even more private than the existing CoinJoins technology.
-There are only two people who are making a transaction at the same time.
-When there aren’t a bunch of people trying to make a transaction at the same time, it is much harder to detect the presence of a mixer.
+PayJoin or P2EP actually improves the security of the Bitcoin network in several ways.
+First, users don’t need to find another group of people doing a transaction at the same time to merge UTXOs.
+This means that it is easier for everyone to use P2EP technology effectively.
+Second, it’s also possible that PayJoins is even more private than existing CoinJoins technology, as there are only two people doing a transaction at the same time.
+The purpose of a PayJoin is to make it difficult for the chain analysis to determine what really happened in a transaction, who paid who, as both parties will be signing transactions with each other, hiding who receives and how much.

 There are a few reasons why it is so important for everyone to make sure their transactions are private.
 First, this is a network that impacts everyone.
 When lots of people are making a private transaction, this makes everyone else more private as well.
 Furthermore, it is also important to try to undermine people who are trying to carry out something called Chainalysis.
 These are people who are trying to look into Bitcoin transactions to try to find patterns and take advantage of the network.
 Keeping these people at bay is important for making sure that everyone is kept safe.
 There are fears that this type of analysis might taint certain coins and make them unusable in the future.
 By hiding transaction histories, every Bitcoin can be treated equally, which will keep the network intact for the future.
 While it is nice that there are now multiple options available for privacy in the world of Bitcoin, it is still critical for everyone to take steps to protect themselves.
 CoinJoins is still one of the top options out there and the hope is that PayJoins is going to be able to improve on this existing technology.
 Both of these measures have been designed to work with something called Wasabi Wallet.